April Ryan: Career

 As one of the few African Americans in the White House press corps, Ryan frequently asks questions on issues concerning minorities and has made statements suggesting that she resents that other journalists do not ask such questions as often.
 She said in an interview in May 2017: "Why can't the dynamic of all people be in that room?
 Why can't it be?
 All people are covered under the White House.
 Am I correct?
 So I really dislike that, but I have no qualms with it.
 If you want to call me a black reporter, I am the black reporter who also asks other issues and questions on China, Russia, Syria, North Korea.
 So if you want to label me a black reporter, I take it with a badge of honor."
-Explaining the utility of diversity in the White House press corps, Ryan says "I remember many years ago, George W. Bush said we need more minorities in there because you don’t hear a lot of the issues unless it’s coming from a person of a certain background.
-When you’re not at the table, you often don’t hear stories that are in your community."
+Explaining the utility of diversity in the White House press corps, Ryan says "I remember many years ago, George W. Bush said we need more minorities in there because you don't hear a lot of the issues unless it's coming from a person of a certain background.
+When you're not at the table, you often don't hear stories that are in your community."

 Ryan, whom The A.V.
 Club dubbed "stalwart and professional" in her approach, said on an appearance on The Late Show with Stephen Colbert that the purpose of the press remains unchanged by the Trump administration's hostile attitude to the mainstream media.
 Ryan stressed that the journalists must "get accurate information, facts for the American public.
 It's not about us, it's about freedom of the press.
 It's about informing the masses."

-She joined CNN as a political analyst in 2017.
+She joined MSNBC as a political contributor in 2023.
+Prior to that Ryan was a CNN political Analyst from 2017 to 2023.

 Her first book, The Presidency in Black and White: My Up-Close View of Three Presidents and Race in America, was published in 2015 and was nominated for an NAACP Image Award.
 Her second book, At Mama's Knee: Mothers and Race in Black and White, was published in 2016.
 Her work has also appeared in Politico.
 Her blog, Fabric of America, is devoted to minority issues and stories in the United States.